 Decommission of KTM in 2010 On 24 May 2010, it was announced in a joint statement that the function of Tanjong Pagar Railway Station as a terminus will be transferred to Woodlands station in July 2011.
-This would render the remaining of the Keretapi Tanah Melayu (KTM) rail line defunct.1 On 28 May 2010, Leong Kwok Peng sent in a letter to The Straits Times (ST) Forum to voice his idea to make the railway line a fabulous nature corridor and green expressway connecting northern and southern Singapore "A fabulous nature corridor."
-WR LEONG KWOK PENG: "Imagine an almost continuous stretch of natural forest, fruit orchard and greenery from lanjong Pagar to Woodlands.
-Where else can one exercise uninterrupted by road crossings and enjoy nature simultaneously?
-Wouldn't the railway line make a abulous nature corridor and green expressway connecting northern and southern Singapore?"
+This would render the remaining of the Keretapi Tanah Melayu (KTM) rail line defunct.
+On 28 May 2010, Leong Kwok Peng sent in a letter to The Straits Times (ST) Forum to voice his idea to make the railway line a fabulous nature corridor and green expressway connecting northern and southern Singapore

 Scan of Leong Kwok Peng's idea to The Straits Times (Source: Leong Kwok Peng) On 21 September 2010, the landmark land deal was sealed for Singapore to purchase the land where the track sits.
 On 9 October 2010, The Straits Times reported that NSS was close to finishing the Green Corridor proposal and quoted Dr Shawn Lum, "If we could have green strips along the railway land, we would be connecting existing green spots from Sungei Buloh Wetland Reserve in the north all the way to almost Mount Faber.
 As a green corridor, the railway land would serve as a sort of Central Expressway for plants and animals.
 It would allow the movement of species previously cut off from each other, increasing the genetic diversity of local wildlife."

-'Nature corridor' proposal for railway land Nature Society's idea incorporates cycling paths, recreational areas Dy Inners At Vone But some property analysts posal will be a hard sell.
+Nature Society's idea incorporates cycling paths, recreational areas By Inneary Av Vone but some property analysts posal will be a hard sell.
 And approved, a nature corridor last for a decade or two.
-The r dor will inevitably be develop are sound reasons to incorpo into development plans.
+The ra dor will inevitably be develop are sound reasons to incorpor into development plans.
 The Straits Times, 9 October 2010 (Source: NewspaperSG)